lxstOni/DumbTerminal/README.md

 #### Start the APP
-you need Administrator Terminal(on Windows).
-On Linux you need need to be sudo User(root)
+you need to be Administrator on Windows.
+On Linux you need to be sudo User(root)

 ```bash
 python3 Terminal.py or Serial.py